-Some of these national parks are close to population centres and easily accessible while others may be in more remote regions and require hours of driving.
+Some of these national parks are close to population centers and easily accessible while others may be in more remote regions and require hours of driving.

 Queensland's top 10 national parks are here listed alphabetically.